v1s1t0r1sh3r3/airgeddon_deb_packages/README.md

  - armhf (Raspbian for Raspberry pi)

-Missing some packages: hcxtools, bully, gawk or anything containing awk command, ruby-em-proxy, ruby-network-interface, beef-xss, bettercap, hashcat.
+Missing only one package: bettercap 1.6.2.

  - armel (Kali/Parrot for Raspberry pi)

-Missing some packages: python-twisted-bin, sslstrip, ruby-em-proxy, ruby-network-interface, beef-xss, bettercap, hashcat.
+Missing some packages: bettercap 1.6.2 and hashcat.

 ____